SumitCodeRepo/OutlookMailBlocker/README.md

 OutlookMailBlocker

 A lightweight utility tool built with C# and VSTO to **block outgoing emails in Microsoft Outlook**.
-Ideal for developers, QA teams, or IT admins who want to prevent accidental email sends during testing or sandbox use.
+Ideal for those who want to prevent accidental email sends, either by typo or when sending to a group email.

 ---